aaron-cesaro/defund-dao-v3/README.md

 ### <a name="staking"></a> Staking

-The initial APY will be 1,000%.
-This huge number will be halved at regualar intervals, that is, every 120 days starting from the approval of the Vision Proposal.
+The initial APY will be 250%.
+This huge number will be halved at regualar intervals, that is, every 365 days, starting from the end of the fundrising period.
 Rewards are calculated on a monthly basis and members can earn the full APY only if they have voted for every single proposal in the past month.
-In fact, the monthly reward is multiplied by the % of voted proposals over the total proposals of the 0preceding month.
+In fact, the monthly reward is multiplied by the % of voted proposals over the total proposals created during the preceding month.

 Calculate staking reward: